 The Church of Divine Guidance Sunday Morning Adult Bible Study Group is going through the book Praise God and Thank Him: Biblical Keys for a Joyful Life by Jeff Cavins.
 The Bible holds many keys for living a joyful life, and praise and thanksgiving are two of the most powerful.
 Biblical praise can transform any difficulty and lead to a deeper trust in God.Thanksgiving—the attitude of gratitude—is a natural expression of praising God we should incorporate it into our lives.
-Study along with us by getting a copy of the book by clicking this LINK or the image of the book at the end of the study notes.
 You can also hear the audio of each session of the study by clicking on the YouTube Thumbnail

 Psalm 150:1-6 (NKJV)1 Praise the LORD!
 Praise God in His sanctuary; Praise Him in His mighty firmament!2 Praise Him for His mighty acts; Praise Him according to His excellent greatness!3 Praise Him with the sound of the trumpet; Praise Him with the lute and harp!4 Praise Him with the timbrel and dance; Praise Him with stringed instruments and flutes!5 Praise Him with loud cymbals; Praise Him with clashing cymbals!6 Let everything that has breath praise the LORD.
 Praise the LORD!

 God commands us to praise Him, and we do that by saying praiseworthy things about Him.

 Webster defines the word praise as to say good things about and it is synonymous to words such as admire, commend, extol, honor, and worship.
 A definition of Christian praise is the joyful thanking and adoring of God, the celebration of His goodness and grace.1 This simply implies that the act of praising is rightfully due to God alone.